aarushchaudhary/musicgenreclassification/README.md

 A clean project structure is crucial for organization and scalability.

 ````
-spotify-song-analyzer/
+musicgenreclassification/
 │
 ├── data/
-│   ├── dataset.csv               \# Your initial, raw dataset
+│   ├── dataset.csv               \# Your initial dataset with songs and genres
-│   └── trained_dataset.csv       \# The growing dataset with new songs
+│   └── trained_dataset.csv       \# Processed dataset for recommendations
 │
 ├── notebooks/
-│   └── analysis.ipynb           \# The main Jupyter Notebook for all your work
+│   └── analysis.ipynb           \# The main Jupyter Notebook for analysis and recommendations
 │
 ├── visualizations/
-│   └── chart.png                \# Folder to save generated plots
+│   └── (generated charts)        \# Folder to save generated plots
 │
 ├── .gitignore                    \# To ignore files from version control
-├── config.py                     \# To safely store your Spotify API credentials
 ├── README.md                     \# This file\!
 └── requirements.txt              \# A list of all necessary Python packages
 ````